tum-esm/em27-metadata-storage-template/README.md

 **See https://github.com/tum-esm/em27-metadata for a description of this repository.**

-Contact X for questions about this data.
+Contact <someone> for questions about this data.